Ogose Bairin (Plum Grove)

 sightseeing

-The Ogose plum trees date back to when the Umezono Shrine separated from the Dazaifu Tenmangu Shrine.
-Named after Heian period scholar, poet, and politician, Sugawara no Michizane, they are recognized as one of the three major plum groves in Kanto.
+The Ogose plum grove dates back to the separation of Umezono Shrine from Dazaifu Tenmangu Shrine.
+Named after Heian period scholar, poet, and politician, Sugawara no Michizane, this grove of trees is recognized as one of the three major plum groves in Kanto.
 The park covers an area of around 2 hectares and is home to about 1,000 plum trees such as Shirakaga, Kobai, Koseno-ume, and most notably an ancient plum tree called Kaisetsu, estimated to be 650 years old.
-The Mini SL steam locomotive train running through the park is also rare on a national scale.
-Including the surrounding area, about 20,000 plum trees are in full bloom during peak season.
+The Mini SL steam locomotive train running through the park is also rare within Japan.
+Around 20,000 plum trees, including the surrounding area, are in full bloom during peak season.

 Basic Information